zzrpilot/SMR-Dimension/README.md

 Change `your-page` to what you want to name the file.
 There are three variables that you can change: `title`, `weight`, and `draft`.
 Weight is set to 0 by default, so be sure to change it.

+As default, the title of the page will be taken as menu item.
+In case you have longer page titles, the menu may get distorted and you can set an additional parameter in the pages front matter to have a shorter menu name.
+Just set `menuname = "<Your Short Name>"` in that page and it will use this optional parameter.

 You can also copy the pages from the exampleSite folder and modify those pages.

 ### Contact Form